Mechanical vs automatic watch

 Step 2

-Locate the crown, which is a small button located on the right side of the case.
+Locate the crown, which is a small button on the right side of the case.
 The first thing is to determine the style of the automatic watch.

 Step 3